Virgin Galactic: VSS Unity

 Following the crash of VSS Enterprise, the replacement SpaceShipTwo named VSS Unity was rolled out on 19 February 2016.
 Test flights were set to begin after ground tests completed in August 2016.
-VSS Unity completed its first flight, a successful glide test, in December 2016.
+VSS Unity completed its first flight (first free flight; captive carry flights had taken place since September 2016), a successful glide test, in December 2016.
 The glide lasted ten minutes.
 By January 2018, seven glide tests had been completed, and on 5 April 2018 it performed a powered test flight, the first since 2014.
 By July 2018, Unity had gone considerably higher and faster in its testing program than had its predecessor.
 On 13 December 2018, VSS Unity reached a height of 82.7 km (51.4 miles) above the Earth at speeds close to three times the speed of sound.
 The two pilots, Mark "Forger" Stucky and Frederick "CJ" Sturckow earned commercial astronaut wings from the US government for the accomplishment.
 Another flight in February 2019 carried third crew member (1 in the passenger cabin) for the first time.

 After transfer to Spaceport America in New Mexico in February 2020, a couple of 15 km altitude test flights were carried out.
 Due to a surge in the number of Covid-19 cases in New Mexico, Virgin Galactic had to postpone a key test flight of its spacecraft in November 2020, and then in December 2020, a computer connection issue prevented engine ignition.
-On 22 May 2021, VSS flew its sixth powered test flight reaching an altitude of 89 km [55 mi].
-This suborbital flight marked the first ever human space flight from New Mexico which was piloted by CJ Sturkow (pilot-in-command) and Dave MacKay.
-The VSS Unity was carried to 44,000' by the jet powered launch aircraft Mothership Eve, where it was released to reach its suborbital altitude over New Mexico.
-A test flight on 11 July 2021 fully crewed with two pilots Dave Mackay and Michael Masucci and the four passengers were Richard Branson, Beth Moses, Colin Bennett and Sirisha Bandla.
+On 22 May 2021, VSS Unity flew its sixth powered test flight reaching an altitude of 89 km [55 mi].
+This suborbital flight marked the first ever human space flight from New Mexico; it was piloted by CJ Sturkow (pilot-in-command) and Dave MacKay.
+The VSS Unity was carried to 44,000 feet by the jet powered launch aircraft Mothership Eve, where it was released to reach its suborbital altitude over New Mexico.
+A fully crewed test flight took place on 11 July 2021 with two pilots Dave Mackay and Michael Masucci and the four passengers were Richard Branson, Beth Moses, Colin Bennett and Sirisha Bandla.
 The flight was initially claimed to be successful but it was later revealed Unity briefly stepped outside the airspace that had been reserved for it and the FAA were not informed as required.
 The FAA grounded Virgin Galactic's space planes before allowing a resumption of flights after some changes to procedures including reserving a larger volume of airspace.

 On 14 October 2021, Virgin Galactic announced that an upgrade program for Unity and Eve would begin, delaying future commercial flights to mid 2022.
 This followed material analysis that required further analysis.